sandstreamdev/std/README.md

 ###### Questions

-- How to stop propagation of an event?
+- How to stop the propagation of an event?
   <!-- DOCS:END -->

 ## Contributors ✨